OfficeDev/TrainingContent/O3652/O3652-5 Deep Dive into SharePoint Hosted Apps/Lab.md

-# Deep Dive into SharePoint Hosted Apps
+# Deep Dive into SharePoint Hosted Add-ins
 In this lab, you will

 ## Prerequisites